Two Roads to Classicality: The Two Roads

 There is a canonical full and faithful embedding of semi-additive categories $\catC \hookrightarrow \catC^{\oplus}$ given by $A \mapsto \langle A \rangle$.
 Moreover, this is universal in that any semi-additive functor $F \colon \catC \to \catE$ from $\catC$ to a semi-additive category $\catE$ with biproducts lifts to one $\hat{F} \colon \catC^{\oplus} \to \catE$, unique up to natural isomorphism.

-\begin{example} Generalising Example~\ref{ex:class_prob_theory}, the biproduct completion of a semi-ring $R$, viewed as a one-object category, is the category $\MatR$ of $R$-valued matrices.
-Explicitly, objects are natural numbers $n$ and morphisms $M \colon n \to m$ are matrices with values in $R$, with their usual identity, composition and addition.
+\begin{example} Generalising Example~\ref{ex:class_prob_theory}, the biproduct completion of a semi-ring $R$, seen as a one-object category, is the category $\MatR$ of $R$-valued matrices.
 In particular $\ClassProb = \Mat_{\mathbb{R^+}}$, while the category $\Mat_\boolB$ of Boolean valued matrices is equivalent to $\FRel$, the full subcategory of $\Rel$ on finite sets. \end{example}